-Similar to most jurisdictions in Fresno County, the majority of the residential opportunities in Mendota are singlefamily detached and attached units, which make up 67.6 percent of the housing stock.
-However, 70.3 percent of multifamily units in the city are deed-restricted units.
-Mendota has a small number of mobile homes (1.0 percent of the housing stock), which are naturally more affordable than single-family residential units, and, although limited, may serve as a valuable housing resource for workers unable to qualify for market rate or affordable rental housing, or other accommodations.
-The high renter rate in older, single-family neighborhoods may support the findings of the Farmworker Survey that farmworkers in Fresno County prefer to reside in single-family units, regardless of owner or renter status.
-Of the farmworkers surveyed who live in Mendota, 50.0 percent are homeowners, compared to a citywide rate of 47.5 percent.
-Approximately 93.0 percent of farmworkers who are homeowners in Mendota report having lived in Fresno County for at least 25 years and identify as either citizens or permanent residents.
-Majority of the renter respondents reported that they want to be homeowners but cannot attain that goal.
+Similar to most jurisdictions in Fresno County, the majority of the residential opportunities in Parlier are single-family detached and attached units, which comprise 63.5 percent of the housing stock.
+Multifamily units comprise 33.0 percent of the housing stock, of which 45.4 percent are deed restricted or subsidized as affordable units.
+Parlier has a moderate proportion of mobile homes at 3.5 percent of the stock, which are typically more affordable than single-family residential units and may serve as a valuable housing resource for workers unable to qualify for market rate or affordable rental housing, or other accommodations.
+The proportion of renters in older neighborhoods ranges between 55.7 to 74.3 percent of households, suggesting that a portion of single-family units are renter occupied.

-According to the Farmworkers Survey, 95.6 percent of renter respondents desired to be homeowners.
+The high renter rate in single-family neighborhoods may support findings of the Farmworker Survey, where respondents countywide indicated their preference for single-family units regardless of owner or renter status.
+All of the renters responded that they desired to be homeowners but could not attain that goal.
+According to the Farmworkers Survey, 95.6 percent of renters responded that they desired to be homeowners.
 Further, 78.4 percent of the farmworker renter households consisted of three or more persons, of which 93.6 percent had resided in the U.S. for 10 or more years, 3.7 percent less than 10 years, and 2.7 did not respond.
 The prevalence of households with three or more persons, coupled with the longevity in the U.S. of the majority of the renters and the preference for single family unit type, further substantiate the need for housing to accommodate families.
-However, the lower proportion of owner-occupied housing units in Mendota suggests that the cost of homeownership, even with a median priced home at \$193,500, the second lowest in the county after Huron (see Table 2-22, Home Sales Recorded in 2021-22, in the HNA) is more than the majority of households in the city can pay, including farmworkers.
+The lower proportion of owner-occupied housing units in the city suggests that the cost of homeownership, even with a median home price of \$267,000, is more than the majority of households in the city can pay, including farmworkers.
+For this reason, farmworkers seeking homeowner opportunities may choose to live in communities where the cost of housing is lower.